 - these proposals are represented to the people who are interested in them

-- plans can be supported by editions in the form of press, slides, photographs, films, books, catalogs, flyers, letters, manuscripts and alike
+- plans can be supported by editions in the form of press, slides, photographs, films, books, catalogues, flyers, letters, manuscripts and alike

 - NET has no central point, nor any coordinates